giangalv/RESEARCH_TRACK_2/README.md

 Performing a thorough statistical analysis provides insights into the relative performance of different implementations and helps make informed decisions based on empirical evidence.
 The reports' analysys is `s5521188_RT2.pdf` where I explain all the process.

+## Research line
+Human-drone interaction has emerged as a fascinating area of research and development in recent years.
+As drones become increasingly prevalent in various fields, such as aerial photography, surveillance, delivery services, and even entertainment, there is a growing need to establish efficient and intuitive methods of communication between humans and drones.
+This has led to the exploration of cutting-edge interfaces that revolutionize human-drone interaction.
+State-of-the-art research in this field focuses on developing innovative interfaces that enhance the control, communication, and collaboration between humans and drones.

+The revolutionizing human-drone interaction research line is pushing the boundaries of what is possible, creating cutting-edge interfaces that bridge the gap between humans and drones.
+These advancements are shaping the future of various industries, opening up new possibilities for safer, more intuitive, and efficient drone operation in diverse applications.

 ## Conclusion

-This README provides an overview of the various components associated with the 1st RT2 assignment.
-It emphasizes the importance of proper commenting using Sphinx and/or Doxygen, provides instructions for using the Jupyter notebook for simulation interaction, and outlines the steps involved in performing a statistical analysis.
-By following these guidelines and utilizing the provided tools, you can enhance code quality, interact with the simulation, and gain insights through statistical analysis.
+This README provides an overview of the various components associated with the 1st and 2nd RT2 assignment.
+It emphasizes the importance of proper commenting using Sphinx and/or Doxygen, provides instructions for using the Jupyter notebook for simulation interaction, outlines the steps involved in performing a statistical analysis and what is an research line.
+By following these guidelines and utilizing the provided tools, you can enhance code quality, interact with the simulation, gain insights through statistical analysis and human-drone interaction.